WishingWell13/cse15l-lab-reports/LabReport3.md

+# The Grep Command
-In this lab report, we shall explore the options -r, -l, -L, and -c.
+In this lab report, we shall explore the options **-r, -l, -L**, and **-c** for the grep command.
 I've included screenshots and codeblocks of output to highlight parts of the output and show the colors.
+I found all my commands at this link: https://man7.org/linux/man-pages/man1/grep.1.html

+## Default Behavior
 Grep highlights all the words that match our search, and only prints out lines in the file that contains our word.
 Here is some output for grep using no extra command-line options: ```grep Lucayans written_2/travel_guides/berlitz2/Bahamas-History.txt ```

 ```